This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 It’s free to walk around the Arts District, so have fun exploring.

-Admission to The Dallas Museum of Art and the Crow Collection of Asian Art is also free (there may be a charge for special exhibits).
+Admission to The Dallas Museum of Art and the Crow Collection of Asian Art is also free (although there may be a charge for special exhibits).
 So give yourself a little time to explore the museums.

 The Arts District plays host to all sorts of Dallas activities, including monthly late night, admission free events and quarterly block parties with music, food trucks, and more.
 Make sure to check the schedule of events to see if there’s anything going on during your visit.